 • One wonders if this approaching reality will cause certain heads, located 15 miles to the south, to simply pop.
 [END]

 • In my last update, two years ago, I mentioned the growing political problems for our accreditor, the ACCJC.
 Since then, the shite has really hit the fan, and, in March of this year, the Governing Board has decided to pull ACCJC’s ticket.
 That occurred largely owing to the hoopla surrounding San Francisco City College, but, in truth, the problems with our accreditor ran much deeper.
-I fear that the replacement regime will be just as benighted, owing to continued reliance on the usual worthless Ed.Ds and their anti-intellectualist ways.
+I fear that the replacement regime will be just as benighted, owing to continued reliance on the usual worthless Ed.Ds and their anti-intellectualist ways [yielding continued embrace of the discredited, or at least unsupported, "outcomes" learning philosophy].
 Until something is done about that, nothing will work, accred-wise.
 (See Systematic Failures.)
 (See also Contra anti-intellectualism.)
 (See Fall of the House of Beno.)
-(For an account of the IVC academic senate's efforts to take the ACCJC to task for its embrace of a discredited [or at least unsupported] education philosophy, see here.) •
+(For an account of the IVC academic senate's efforts to take the ACCJC to task for its embrace of a discredited [or at least unsupported] education philosophy, see here.)

 • Clearly, serious issues remain at the good old SOCCCD.
 We continue to suffer low morale, especially, it seems, among classified.
 The last big district climate survey (See) revealed a disastrous state of affairs, moralewise, and Chancellor Poertner appears to have done little about it aside from hiding the report.
 (See buried and also written results of survey.)